 The key is to start small.
 If you’ve never ‘meditated’ before, spending an hour trying to sit still and clear your mind is going to feel like an eternity.
 It’s better to start something achievable, a minute or 2 each day to begin.
 Even that small breather can make a difference.

 The word ‘meditation’ conjures up a specific image as well.
 Perfectly postured, cushion-sitting, “ohm-ing”….
 It’s no wonder that people sometimes find the idea of meditation inaccessible.
 The good news is that you don’t have to become a professional yogi to bring meditation into your life.
 No visualisation, no chanting.
 All that is required is a few moments each day just to take time out and let your thoughts run their course.
+I found that apps like Headspace and Insight Timer really helped.

 My favourite time to meditate is either first thing in the morning or last thing at night.
 Or even both…